-Blue Cross Blue Shield has designated DMC Harper University Hospital as a Blue Designation Center+ for knee and hip replacement.
-This designation is given to healthcare facilities and providers recognized for their expertise and efficiency in delivering
+Blue Cross Blue Shield has designated DMC Harper University Hospital and DMC Huron Valley-Sinai Hospital as Blue Distinction Centers for knee and hip replacement.
+Blue Distinction Centers are healthcare facilities and providers recognized for their expertise in delivering specialty care.

 To help treat our patients better, we invest our time in improving our orthopedic knowledge, quality of service and hospital safety.
 The DMC voluntarily participates in clinical trials and other initiatives that may help improve the success rates of patients.

 Request one of our specialists to get a second opinion, or a really good first one.